-While the most commonly studied iron supplement is ferrous sulfate, food fortification and supplementation studies have shown that amino acid chelate forms of iron (such as glycinate) are better or equally as well absorbed as ferrous sulfate (R, R2).
-25 mg of ferrous glycinate was able to bring up iron levels to the same level as did 50 mg of ferrous sulfate in pregnant women (R).
+While the most commonly studied iron supplement is ferrous sulfate, food fortification and supplementation studies have shown that amino acid chelate forms of iron (such as glycinate) are better or equally well absorbed [17, 18].

 Newer formulations iron supplements like heme iron polypeptides, iron amino acid chelates, carbonyl iron, and sugar-iron complexes may be more tolerable and have fewer GI side effects than ferrous salts.
-However, some of these preparations are not as bioavailable and their clinical efficacy is yet to be proven (R, R2).
+However, some of these preparations are not as bioavailable and their clinical efficacy is yet to be proven [20, 5].

-Parenteral iron treatment (iron delivered into the muscle or vein) require medical supervision.
-It can be given when oral iron supplementation is not tolerated by the patient, which is often the case for people with malabsorption from celiac disease and inflammatory bowel disease (R).
+Iron injections require medical supervision.
+They can be given when oral iron supplementation is not tolerated, which is often the case for people with malabsorption from celiac disease and inflammatory bowel disease .

-It is also recommended in cases where hemoglobin must be increased increase rapidly like after a surgery or blood transfusion (R).
+It is also recommended in cases where hemoglobin must be increased rapidly like after a surgery or blood transfusion .

-Oral iron causes side effects in up to 60% of patients, such as constipation, diarrhea, nausea, and heartburn (R).
+Oral iron causes side effects in up to 60% of people, such as gut irritation, constipation, diarrhea, nausea, and heartburn [24, 16].

-For iron infusions, severe side effects like allergy, low blood pressure, nausea, and stomach pain may develop after a rapid infusion (R).
+After injections, severe side effects include allergy, low blood pressure, nausea, and stomach pain .

-- People with normal iron balance (men, postmenopausal women) because iron will not be absorbed and will just pass through the body (R).
+- Normal iron balance (men, postmenopausal women) because iron will not be absorbed and will just pass through the body .

-- Hemolytic anemia, which may increase blood iron levels and cause toxicity (R).
+- Hemolytic anemia, which may increase blood iron levels and cause toxicity .

-- Patients with inflammation of the digestive system (peptic ulcer, colitis, diverticular disease), because it can directly irritate gut mucosa and exacerbate the disease (R).
+- Inflammation of the digestive system (peptic ulcer, colitis, diverticular disease), because it can directly irritate the gut and exacerbate these conditions .

 Iron supplements may reduce the absorption and efficacy of the following medications.
 You should consult your physician or pharmacists to confirm that your supplements can be safely used with the medications that you are using.